 The co-operative retailer opened the outlet in Station Road on Friday 20 November with an investment of more than £500,000.

-Powered by 100% renewable energy, the store offers such features as self-scan till points, a bicycle repair station, a customer car park, a free hot and cold water refill station, a mobile phone charging area and a customer toilet.
+Powered by 100% renewable energy, the store offers such features as self-scan till points, a bicycle repair station, a customer car park, a free hot and cold water refill station, a mobile phone charging area, a customer toilet and pet parking.

 A food bank collection point has been installed to support the work of Cromer & District Food Bank as it continues to manage the increased demand caused by the coronavirus outbreak.